-- FDG PET for Dementia and Neurodegenerative Diseases - For Medicare members, see the Medicare National Coverage Determinations (NCD) Manual, Section 220.6.13 for the coverage policy - FDG Brain PET (CPT[®] 78608) is useful in distinguishing between Alzheimer's disease (AD) and Frontotemporal dementia (FTD). - It is otherwise considered not medically necessary for the purpose of diagnosis and management of mild cognitive impairment (MCI) and other forms of dementia including, but not limited to, Lewy Body disease, Parkinson's disease, Normal Pressure Hydrocephalus and Chronic Traumatic Encephalopathy.
+- FDG PET for Dementia and Neurodegenerative Diseases - FDG Brain PET (CPT[®] 78608) is useful in distinguishing between Alzheimer's disease (AD) and Frontotemporal dementia (FTD) - It is otherwise considered not medically necessary for the purpose of diagnosis and management of mild cognitive impairment (MCI) and other forms of dementia including, but not limited to, Lewy Body disease, Parkinson's disease, Normal Pressure Hydrocephalus and Chronic Traumatic Encephalopathy.

-- Appropriate documentation should support concern for one of the variants of Frontotemporal dementia (Behavioral Variant or Primary Progressive Aphasia type FTD) based on a detailed history and exam findings (which includes neuropsychological testing) and meet the following criteria: - Meets diagnostic criteria for AD and FTLD (frontotemporal lobar dementia) AND - Has a documented cognitive decline of at least 6 months AND - Evaluation has ruled out specific alternative neurodegenerative disease or causative factors; and - Cause of clinical symptoms is uncertain AND - The results are expected to help clarify the diagnosis between FTLD and AD and help guide future treatment. - Amyloid Brain PET - Amyloid Brain PET (CPT[®] 78811 or CPT[®] 78814) imaging is only indicated for treatment with amyloid-reducing medications (see Imaging Related to Alzheimer's Treatment with Amyloid Reduction Medications (HD-8.5)). - Otherwise, these studies are NOT considered medically necessary for any of the following scenarios: - Screening for dementia - Diagnosis of dementia - Differentiating between Alzheimer's disease and other neurodegenerative/ neurologic disorders - For Cerebral Amyloid Angiopathy, see Stroke/TIA (HD-21.1) - FDG-PET(CPT[®] 78608)/MRI Brain without contrast (CPT[®] 70551) OR MRI Brain without and with contrast (CPT[®] 70553) imaging may be considered on a case by case basis for those imaging centers that will utilize FDG-PET/MRI during an initial evaluation (instead of MRI alone) and who also have a standardization of imaging protocol.^{27, 28, 29, 30}
+- Appropriate documentation should support concern for one of the variants of Frontotemporal dementia (Behavioral Variant or Primary Progressive Aphasia type FTD) based on a detailed history and exam findings (which includes neuropsychological testing) and meet the following criteria: - Meets diagnostic criteria for AD and FTLD (frontotemporal lobar dementia); AND - Has a documented cognitive decline of at least 6 months; AND - Evaluation has ruled out specific alternative neurodegenerative disease or causative factors; AND - Cause of clinical symptoms is uncertain; AND - The results are expected to help clarify the diagnosis between FTLD and AD and help guide future treatment. - Amyloid Brain PET - Amyloid Brain PET (CPT[®] 78811 or CPT[®] 78814) imaging is only indicated for treatment with amyloid-reducing medications (see Imaging Related to Alzheimer's Treatment with Amyloid Reduction Medications (HD-8.5)). - Otherwise, these studies are NOT considered medically necessary for any of the following scenarios: - Screening for dementia - Diagnosis of dementia - Differentiating between Alzheimer's disease and other neurodegenerative/ neurologic disorders - For Cerebral Amyloid Angiopathy, see Stroke/TIA (HD-21.1) - FDG-PET(CPT[®] 78608)/MRI Brain without contrast (CPT[®] 70551) OR MRI Brain without and with contrast (CPT[®] 70553) imaging may be considered on a case by case basis for those imaging centers that will utilize FDG-PET/MRI during an initial evaluation (instead of MRI alone) and who also have a standardization of imaging protocol.^{21,22,23}